swellstores/swell-js/README.md

 #### List categories

-Return a list of product categories, up to `limit` results.
-Max 100 per page.
+Return a list of product categories, with offset pagination using `limit` and `skip`.

 ```javascript
 await swell.categories.list({